salesforce/omakase/readme.md

 ClassSelector theClass = new ClassSelector("inner");
 Selector selector = new Selector(theId, Combinator.descendant(), theClass);

-// append a simple selector part to a selector selector.parts().append(new ClassSelector("another-class"));
+// append a simple selector part to an existing selector selector.parts().append(new ClassSelector("another-class"));

 // append a selector to a rule